danjames68/greenspeed/user/pages/01.home/12._contact/contact.en.md

             message: 'Thank you for you''re message!
 We will contact you shortly'
 ---

 We build websites for small businesses and charities interested in greening their digital carbon footprint.
-We stay local, concentrating on the London area and surroundings.